 1. Freelance Writing

-Getting started with freelance writing can be tough.
-It’s hard to find clients and build a portfolio if you don’t know where to begin.
+It can be hard to find clients and build a portfolio if you don’t know where to begin.

-Holly Johnson, a six-figure freelance writer with an impressive resume (including Forbes, The Wall Street Journal, and Lifehacker), offers a free workshop for new freelance writers — a great place to start if you’re interested in freelance writing as a career.
+Holly Johnson, a six-figure freelance writer who’s written for Forbes, The Wall Street Journal, and Lifehacker, offers a free workshop for new freelance writers.
+Her paid course is a great place to start if you’re interested in freelance writing as a career.